-For more information, see the instructions on setting the Virtualization and Connection instances (in the BMC Server Automation online technical documentation).
+For more information, see the instructions on setting the Virtualization and Connection instances (at the BMC Server Automation 8.3 documentation portal).

 - Grant access to the Server property class.

-For more information, see Defining permissions for a system object and Updating permissions for one or more system objects (in the BMC Server Automation online technical documentation).
+For more information, see Defining permissions for a system object and Updating permissions for one or more system objects (at the BMC Server Automation 8.3 documentation portal).

 - Grant access to all the custom DISA STIG property instances.